 Did the police or sheriff’s department conduct a monthly inspection of the Intoxilyzer?

-In order for results from an Intoxilyzer 8000 to be admissible in a Florida Court, the prosecutor must prove that the police or sheriff’s department using the machine inspected it monthly.
+In order for Tampa DUI breath test results from an Intoxilyzer 8000 to be admissible in a Florida Court, the prosecutor must prove that the police or sheriff’s department using the machine inspected it monthly.

 If during the FDLE or agency inspections the Intoxilyzer showed malfunctions or irregularities, did the State take the proper steps to examine and repair the Intoxilyzer?

-Was there was difference of greater than .02 between the first breath sample and the second breath sample?
+Was there a difference of greater than .02 between the first breath sample and the second breath sample?

 When a person submits to a breath test, he or she gives two breath samples that are analyzed separately.
 If the difference between the first and second sample is greater than .02, the Intoxilyzer operator must collect a third sample or the results may be inadmissible in court.

 Were the two breath tests conducted within 15 minutes of each other?